 - Sentence explaining the syllabus for the course has been reviewed and approved by an appropriate faculty member from the department making the request; include the faculty member’s name.

-- Copy of the syllabus for the Upper Division course (courses numbered 100 – 199) to be taught by the student.
+- Copy of the syllabus for the Upper Division course (courses numbered 100 – 199) to be taught by the student and for the semester to be approved.

 - A summary page of the evaluation scores from the last two semesters the student taught or letters of recommendation that speaks to the student’s experience and ability as a college-level instructor.
 (COCI no longer requires each individual teaching evaluation and strongly prefers a summary of the evaluation scores.)